The Wealthy Thinker

 • to trade it in for gift cards from popular stores

-Capital One’s Venture Rewards scheme is popular with travelers.
+Capital One’s Venture Rewards offer is popular with travelers.

 It gives you miles for every dollar you spend on shopping with your credit card.
 You can use these points to pay for flights, hotels, and rental cars.